Marketing video production for teams with AI | HeyGen

 How does HeyGen compare with traditional video production?

 Traditional marketing video production requires talent coordination, studio bookings, filming days, and post-production editing—typically 2–4 weeks and $5,000–$20,000+ per finished video.
 HeyGen generates comparable quality in minutes at a fraction of the cost.
 When campaigns change or content needs updates, you regenerate rather than reshoot.
-Marketing teams report content creation that’s three times faster and significantly lower production costs.
+Marketing teams report 3x faster content creation and significantly lower production costs.

 Yes.
 HeyGen for Business includes team workspaces where marketing managers, content creators, and designers can collaborate.
 Shared asset libraries keep approved brand elements accessible to everyone.
 Admin controls let you manage permissions, monitor usage, and ensure brand consistency across all team output.